-Where arbitration comes into its own is where the parties have got to the point where they can no longer talk or their positions have become polarised.
+Where family arbitration comes into its own is where the parties have got to the point where they can no longer talk or their positions have become polarised.

 This does not necessarily mean that the entirety of their situation has become unsolvable.
 Arbitration equally applies when the parties have managed to negotiate most of the dispute between them, but there are some areas where they simply cannot reach a final agreement.
 Arbitration can deal with that specific part of their dispute which has not been resolved.